ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 31.03.25

+QA session log incomplete version but I hope it will be helpful. am 11:00
+Rafi
+Toward a Multi Agent Approach for LLM-based...
+**Araya sensei**
+Is agent a car?
+Agent means..what?
+Autonomous vehicle.
+How do you use other information from other car? communication we ca.., if your car your car they can share information, in fixed text format... what is the obstacle traffic density, to the decision agent.
+Decision agent make decision by using reasoning ability of LLM And that's why we choose LLM mimicking human reasoning (including common sense).
+For now actually, we created scenario 5 situations.
+If we can create dataset, pre-trained model, we don't reasoning.
+This kind of LLM for their ability actually.
+Kitani sensei
+k. slide17 You showed the status of each vehicle, how do you ばーばらいず the situation to the text?
+r.
+Some other AI do that.
+k.
+In my opinion it could be very important, amount of the detailed situation you showed obstacle pedestrians... ;
+Sometimes pedestrians sometimes doesn't looks go across the road how to handle such situation,
+r. some third-party (traditional obstacle detection) already achieved / there are some gaps, unknown unsafe uncertain we are actually trying use reasoning ability human-like decision make.
+k.
+I see.
+More detailed information gets more accurate result make sure assumption on your result.
+12:17
+(after kawabata's presentation, professors talks with...)
+Kitani sensei said "I had been in India until yesterday.
+Many drivers on the road hit a horn( :loudspeaker: ).
+So it seemed to be enough that focusing on front and other cars behind you will covers others.
+It was very different from Japan and interesting. (note: it may mean there are many information other than vision in India) I heard Honda's(Japanese car maker) engineer said that India's road situation is so efficient because little accidents happen there even everyone don't follow traffic rules.".
+Fukuta sensei said "When I went to China, every time I look at cross road, accidents happened.
+The situation are really different country to country.". (edited)

+**Haruhiro Takahashi**
+Here is the feedback from our supervisor
+---
+Rafi
+("I" = "Fukuta sensei")
+Before getting into the details, I'd say one thing "don't forget to gather information".
+What was observed was that 2 questions by Araya sensei and Kitani sensei were somehow overlapping.
+Getting such kind of discussion is one of preferable situation because at least the keypoints of your presentation were captured by them.
+So nice!
+Araya sensei asked you "Why multi-agent?".
+This question gave you a chance to explain more about multi-agent approach and you clearly explained it.
+Rafi spent many time to explain about the approach with single-agent that's why Araya sensei asked that question.
+The assumption and what you really focus on in your research were very clearly explained in your answer.
+That's good.
+Araya sensei asked you "How many situations...?".
+It may be the question about the coverage.
+(Fukuta sensei said something important here, but I couldn't catch it.) ...
+Possible next research question.
+Kitani sensei asked you about clarification and the discussion got into the details.
+Q: "How do you convert information into LLM-readable form?".
+Kitani sensei asked that because the topic itself is being researched actively, so you can cite some related work also in this context.
+Next question was about your assumption and feasibility.
+The feasiblity will be asked too at the time of final presentation as well as clarification.

 ## 07.04.25

 I will not directly mentioned about the number of the scenarios rather i will upload the images of the scenarios.
 Then run the test .
 compare the expected result and the actual result.